AKA: Empowering Educational Leaders Case Study

 - Between modules there was pre-reading, guided reflection and action steps to complete

-- To support learning we set up a buddy system where we matched experienced HTs with new HTs.
-Some HTs formed their own informal learning groups.
+- To support learning we set up a buddy system where we matched experienced head teachers with new head teachers.
+Some head teachers formed their own informal learning groups.
 Line managers were co-opted to regularly touch base during the programme to assess engagement and learning transfer

-- We’ve now had around 80 HTs through and there are some common themes.
+- We’ve now had around 80 head teachers through and there are some common themes.